College | February 15, 2023 | Rob Zodda

-Credit—the ability to borrow money and repay it with interest—is a fact of life.
-Credit history is required if you’re applying for a car loan, mortgage, or a student loan.
-But the tricky thing is that many students haven’t had enough time to develop a credit history of their own before they begin college.
+Credit—the ability to borrow money and then pay it back with interest — is a fact of life.
+Whether the lender is a bank, a store, or a car dealer, they’ll want to make sure that you’re going to pay back your loan.
+That’s why they’ll review your credit history when you’re applying for a car loan, mortgage—or even a student loan.
+The tricky thing is that many students haven’t had enough time to develop a credit history of their own before they begin college.

 Here are a few ways you might be able to get a loan without any credit.

-Many federal student loans are given out by the U.S. government and don’t require a credit check (though federal loans for parents do).
-In order to apply for federal student loans, you need to fill out the FAFSA (Free Application for Federal Student Aid).
-The FAFSA is your ticket to grants, work-study funds, and loans.
+Federal undergraduate student loans are given out by the U.S. government and don’t require a credit check (though federal loans for parents and graduate students do).
+To apply for federal student loans, you need to fill out the FAFSA® (Free Application for Federal Student Aid) every year you attend school.
+It’s your ticket to grants, work-study funds, and federal loans.

-According to the U.S. Department of Education, more than $150 billion in federal student aid is given out to help students pay for college and career school each year.
+According to the Department of Education, more than $112 billion in federal student aid is given out to help more than 10 million students pay for college and career school each year.

-Some federal student aid is given out on a first-come-first-served basis.
-Make sure you submit your FAFSA as early as you can each year (usually October 1).
+The federal student aid is given out on a first-come, first-served basis.
+Make sure you submit your FAFSA® as early as you can each year (usually October 1).

-Make FAFSA.gov your go-to source for all things FAFSA and fill it out each year of college.
+Make FAFSA.gov your go-to source for all things FAFSA®.

 If you’re a high school or college student with a limited credit history, a private student loan lender may not approve your application.
 Don’t take it personally!
 If you look at it from their point of view, there’s not much proof that you’ll be able to repay a loan on time—especially if you don’t have a regular salary or other financial assets.